 Please join us for our Sunday morning in-person worship services at 9:15am.
 For those that prefer to view our Live Video services, you can do that by viewing on our Facebook page or the Live Video window below will open on this Home Page at 9:15-9:16am.
 If the video doesn't start, refresh your browser.
+The carousel below has the last 10 service videos and they're all dated in the bottom right hand corner.
 Please see the calendar below for dates and times, and info on Special Services.

 We usually have a wonderful coffee/fellowship hour after the service in the basement fellowship room.
 It's a great time to have some snacks, tea or coffee, and fellowship with one another!